lxx-holmes/COMP7704_dissertation/README.md

 >
 > Our intrinsic value estimate for late 2023 is about **$160/share**.
 The stock at $175+ appeared somewhat overvalued (~10% above intrinsic).
 The market’s optimism (Apple +28% YTD vs +18% Nasdaq by Nov 2023) was “pricing in” perfect execution of Apple’s next moves (continued services growth and a successful Vision Pro launch).
 Any hiccup in those expectations meant the intrinsic value would lag the market price.
 >
-> *Figure 17-1.
-A sample valuation report of AAPL after Nov 2023’s annual report release.*
+> *A sample valuation report of AAPL after Nov 2023’s annual report release.*

 ---